With interests in science and nature, I explores topics from a unique and sometimes controversial perspective.

-The Mapinguari is a nasty and frightening monster, one you surely do not want to tangle with should you meet in a dark corner of the forest.
-It's legend is cemented in South American lore, dating back for generations.
+The Mapinguari is a nasty and frightening prehistoric monster, one you surely do not want to tangle with should you meet in a dark corner of the forest.
+Its legend is cemented in South American lore, dating back for generations.

-Standing over nine feet tall, with nasty claws, backward-facing feet and an extra mouth on its belly, the terrible beasty would surely send you running for the hills if it didn’t get hold of you first.
+Standing over nine feet tall, with nasty claws, backward-facing feet, and an extra mouth on its belly, the terrible beast would surely send you running for the hills if it didn’t get hold of you first.

-Though, if accounts of locals are to be believed, you’d likely smell it coming and have ample chance to get away because the Mapinguari is said to give off a horrific scent.
+Though, if accounts of locals are to be believed, you’d likely smell it coming and have ample chance to escape.
+The Mapinguari is said to give off a horrific scent.

-It’s alleged to be a carnivore, and has been blamed for devouring herds of cattle, but never has there been a documented assault on a human.
+It’s allegedly a carnivore, and devoured herds of cattle, but never has there been a documented assault on a human.

 But, as legendary creatures go, the Mapinguari is surely one of the most bizarre.
 Some more creative versions of the animal claim it to have one eye in the center of its head and tough skin that deflects arrows.

 No such creature could actually exist, could it?

 Some researchers have an interesting theory about the Mapinguari.
 Some believe it may actually be a species of giant ground sloth, once thought extinct but now living in the depths of the forest.

 Like the Mapinguari, ground sloths were big, smelly, and ferocious.
 Though they did not prey on humans, they certainly had the tools necessary to frighten them, and inflict serious damage should they cross paths.
 As a slow-moving animal, it needed such defenses to fend off predators like the giant short-faced bear.

 The giant ground sloth still living in the form of the Mapinguari might seem like a stretch, but a closer look shows that many of the characteristics certain species of ground sloth exhibit are present in descriptions of the Mapinguari.